-Ethiopia has experienced significant poverty reduction in recent years, but is home to one of the most shock-prone areas of the world.
-Household, community, and systemic changes are all necessary to increase resilience.
+Ethiopia has experienced significant poverty reduction in recent years, but is one of the most shock-prone areas of the world.
+Strengthened resilience is required at the household, community and systemic levels.

-The Government of Ethiopia’s Productive Safety Net Program (PSNP), to which USAID is the largest bilateral donor, is one of the largest safety net programs in the world.
-The program has a target caseload of more than six million beneficiaries and aims to prevent the depletion of household assets, stimulate markets and improve access to services, and rehabilitate and enhance the natural environment through labor-based public works.
+Resilience-strengthening efforts in the highlands and lowlands build on the Government of Ethiopia’s Productive Safety Net Program (PSNP) interventions to build community cohesion and empower women, strengthen local and regional market systems, support disaster risk management systems, diversify livelihood options and create employment opportunities.
+The PSNP, to which USAID is the largest bilateral donor, is one of the largest safety net programs in the world and has a current caseload of nearly eight million clients.
+The program aims to prevent the depletion of household assets and rehabilitate and enhance the natural environment through labor-based public works.

 Opportunities for Strengthening Resilience

-The 2015-17 drought demonstrated a number of factors that help boost households’ recovery from shocks in Ethiopia.
-These include increased pastoralist access to fodder and water, markets, and veterinary services; livelihood opportunities; investing in human and social capital; and increasing access to hazard insurance and correctly timed food and cash transfers.
-However, limited livelihood diversification, coupled with a lack of off-farm income and an increasing number of landless youth, poses significant challenges to the country.
-Systemic factors that currently hinder community resilience must be addressed through programming that complements household-level interventions.
+The recent drought demonstrated a number of factors that help boost households’ recovery from shocks in Ethiopia.
+These include increased pastoralist access to fodder, water, markets and veterinary services; livelihood opportunities; investing in human and social capital; and increasing access to hazard insurance and correctly timed food and cash transfers.
+However, limited opportunities for livelihood diversification, coupled with a lack of off-farm income sources and an increasing number of landless youth, pose significant challenges to the country.
+Systemic impediments to community resilience must be addressed through programming that complements household-level interventions.

 Transforming Last-Mile Animal Health Services to Build Resilience in Ethiopia